Study Reveals Two Effective Surgical Options for Stroke Prevention

 Patients who have experienced stroke or a transient ischemic attach (TIA) are at significant risk for another stroke.
 In many cases, a TIA is a warning sign that a true stroke may happen in the future if something is not done to prevent it.

-“Preventive surgery can reduce the risk of a future stroke 9 to 26 percent a year,” says William Thorell, MD, neurosurgeon at The Nebraska Medical Center.
+“Preventive surgery can reduce the risk of a future stroke 9 to 26 percent a year,” says William Thorell, MD, neurosurgeon at Nebraska Medicine.

 “Now physicians have two safe and effective options for treating carotid artery disease, the traditional carotid revascularization endarterectomy or carotid stenting,” says Dr. Thorell.
 “In the past, endarterectomy was thought to be the preferred procedure.
 However, recent evidence produced by the Carotid Revascularization Endarterectomy vs. Stenting Trial (CREST) revealed similar results in patients for the treatment of carotid stenosis.”
 Results were published in the July 2010 issue of the New England Journal of Medicine.